MatheusCavini/Numerical-Methods/README.md

 2. Clone this repository to your machine. (more on how to do this [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
 3. Locate the file `NumMethPy-0.1.0-py3-none-any.whl` insider `dist`folder.
 4. Run `pip install your-path-to/NumMethPy-0.1.0-py3-none-any.whl` to install library.
-5. Use it on your programs via `import NumMethPy.
+5. Use it on your programs via `import NumMethPy`.